rebecca-earnest/ncov/README.md

 ### Running augur

-By running the command below, the rest of the pipeline will executed
+By running the command below, the rest of the pipeline will be executed:
 ```
 snakemake export
 ```

 ### Removing previous results

-By running the command below files related to previous analyses in the working directory will be removed.
+By running the command below files related to previous analyses in the working directory will be removed:
 ```
 snakemake clean
 ```